Selling final expense insurance CAN be a lucrative and rewarding career.

-Discover how to find the best final expense agency to sell for, and learn the common pitfalls many new final expense agents find themselves in.
+I want you to discover how to find the best final expense agency to sell for, while learning the common pitfalls many new final expense sales agents find themselves in.

 Most likely you’re here because you’re in search for a final expense agency to call home.

 It’s likely you’ve seen DOZENS of final expense sales jobs on a variety of employment websites..